OpenEvalProject/evals/manuscripts/elife-58723/v2/manuscript.md

 Control mice were kept in an adjacent room to the stressed mice and handled twice per week to obtain weight and coat scores.

-## Behavioral battery
+### Behavioral battery

 The day after the last stressor, mice started a behavioral test battery consisting of the OFT, 2-hr SPT, grouped SPT, the splash test (SPL), the nest building test (NBT), the EPM, a grouped sucrose preference, and the TST.
 Throughout the testing period, mice were maintained in their original groups and habituated to the testing room for at least one hour prior the start of the test.
 Forty-eight hours after the last test, mice were terminally anesthetized in isoflurane and sacrificed.
 Terminal bodyweight, plasma, adrenal glands, and thymus were collected.
 Adrenal glands and thymus were cleaned from fat tissue and weighed.
 Absolute values were adjusted to bodyweight using the bodyweights collected on day 1.
 Tissue weighing, corticosterone measurement, and behavioral scoring were performed by an experimenter blind to sex, condition, and social rank.

-## Open field test
+### Open field test

 On the day following the last stressors (day 22), mice locomotor activity and exploratory behavior were assessed in the OFT for 10 min.
 The apparatus consisted in round arenas (diameter 38 cm) made of black polyvinylchloride (PVC) under dim illumination (3 lux).
 Mice were automatically tracked with ANYmaze Video Tracking System 6.13 (Stoelting, IL, USA).
 The space was virtually divided in an inner zone (diameter 16 cm) and an outer zone.
 Total distance traveled, distance from the center, speed, and turn angle were calculated across the full 10 min.
 In addition, distance traveled, speed, visits, and time spent in each of the subdivisions were used as parameters.
-Preference was calculated as follows: outerzonetimeinnerzonetime.
+Preference was calculated as follows: $\frac{outerzonetime}{innerzonetime}$.

-## Two-hour daily sucrose preference test
+### Two-hour daily sucrose preference test

 Twenty-four hours after the OFT, the anhedonia phenotype was tested with a modified version of the SPT.
 Each group was assigned a test cage containing one water bottle and one bottle with 2% sucrose.
 One mouse per group at a time was placed in the test cage for two hours, across three consecutive days during the light phase (days 23, 24, and 25).
 At the end of each session, the bottles were weighed.
 At the end of the test the amounts of water and sucrose consumed were summed across the three sessions.
-Sucrose preference was calculated as sucrosewater+sucrose*100.
+Sucrose preference was calculated as $\frac{sucrose}{water+sucrose}*100$.

-## Grouped sucrose preference test
+### Grouped sucrose preference test

 On day 27, sucrose preference was tested at a group level.
 Each group was given a bottle of water and a bottle of 2% sucrose within their home-cage.
 Their sucrose preference was calculated after 24 hr as above.
 A grouped sucrose preference value was obtained for each group.

-## Splash test
+### Splash test

 On day 24, during the dark period, mice were tested in the splash test under dim light (3 lux).
 Mice were placed in their test cage for 5 min prior being sprayed on their dorsal coat twice (approximately 1 ml) with 10% sucrose solution.
 Mice were recorded for 5 min and total time spent grooming, and latency to the first grooming bout was manually scored using Solomon Coder 17.03.32 (https://solomon.andraspeter.com/).

-## Nest building test
+### Nest building test

 During the third day of the 2-hr sucrose preference, mice in the test cage were given a small square cotton pad of approximately 23 g.
 The cotton pad was weighed at the beginning of the test and at the end of the two hours and the percentage of intact material was calculated.
 The built nest was scored from 0 to 4 according to the following criteria:

 For nests matching only partially the description (e.g., identifiable flat nest, but less than 50% of torn material), half points were assigned.

-## Elevated plus maze
+### Elevated plus maze

 On day 26, during the light phase, anxiety phenotype was assessed using the EPM test.
 An apparatus composed of four arms made of gray polyvinylchloride (PVC), two open without walls, two enclosed by 14 cm walls and a central platform (5 × 5 cm) was used.
 The apparatus was placed 33 cm from the ground under dim illumination (3 lux).
 Mice were placed on the central platform facing the open arms and let free to explore the apparatus for 10 min.
 Mice were automatically tracked using ANYmaze Video Tracking System 6.13 (Stoelting, IL, USA).
 Number of entries in each arms, time, and distance were calculated.
-In addition, closed arm preference was calculated as timeinclosedarmstimeinclosed+timeinopenarms.
+In addition, closed arm preference was calculated as $\frac{timeinclosedarms}{timeinclosed+timeinopenarms}$.

-## Tail suspension test
+### Tail suspension test

 Stress coping behavior was assessed using the TST on day 28.
 Mice were hung by their tail 50 cm above the surface and their behavior recorded for 6 min.
 Immobility was automatically scored using ANYmaze Video Tracking System 6.13 (Stoelting, IL, USA) and number of immobility episodes and total time immobile were used as parameters.

-## Corticosterone assessment
+### Corticosterone assessment

 At sacrifice, trunk blood was collected in EDTA-coated tubes.
 Blood was centrifuged at 1,000 g for 15 min at 4°C. Plasma was retrieved and corticosterone levels were measured using [125I] radioimmunoassay kit (MP Biomedicals), according to the manufacturer’s instructions.

-## Data analysis
+### Data analysis

-## Quality control and outlier removal
+#### Quality control and outlier removal

 Low-quality tracks from the SBs were labeled by estimating the number of large (>100 pixels) interruptions in the mouse trajectories as well as the fraction of time mice were spotted outside the nest.
 Tracks where a mouse had more than 200 trajectory interruptions or was found outside the nest for less than 2% of the total monitoring time were excluded from further analyses.
 Additionally, all the tracks of an individual were excluded in cases when more than two of the four baseline day recordings of a mouse did not pass quality control thresholds.
 Based on these criteria, the complete SB data of four mice was excluded.
 A single value from the corticosterone outcomes was labeled as outlier and removed (453.4 ng/ml, >3.5 standard deviations away from the mean of the appropriate sex and condition grouping).
 The results of the EPM test for one mouse and the ones from the splash test for two mice were excluded due to a technical recording failure and the nest building test ‘percent intact’ value for one mouse was lost due to experimental failure.

-## Statistical testing
+#### Statistical testing

 All statistical analyses were performed in R version 4.0.2 assisted by the ‘Tidyverse’ ecosystem of packages (R Core Development Team, 2013; Wickham et al., 2019).
 The tests employed for each specific analysis are reported in the Results section.
 All inverse rank-transformed behavioral outcomes (Blom transform, RNOmni R package) (McCaw, 2019) were adjusted for batch effects using the standardized residuals of a linear model with each variable of interest as outcome and batch as a factorial predictor.
 Figure panels were assembled with the help of the ‘cowplot’ R package (Wilke, 2019).
 Outcome data distributions were tested for deviations from normality (Shapiro-Wilk test) and heteroscedasticity (Levene’s test).
 Whenever normality was violated and the data could not be transformed to fit a normal distribution, non-parametric tests were employed.
 Violations of homogeneity of variances are reported with each test.
 As this was an exploratory set of experiments without an a priori hypothesis regarding the association between dominance, stress response, and sex, no power calculations were performed, and sample sizes were chosen based published work with CMS interventions.

-## Principal component analysis
+#### Principal component analysis

 Principal component analysis (PCA) was employed to explore the sources of variance in our multi-dimensional behavioral dataset.
 Specifically, we performed PCA using singular value decomposition on scaled and centered data from the behavioral and physiological outcomes following CMS.
 Prior to decomposition, missing data points (for a maximum of two values per individual) were replaced with the median of the respective outcome.
 The principal components (PCs) obtained were ranked by the total amount of variance explained.
 The top 3 PCs, namely PC1, PC2, and PC3, contained most of the variance in our dataset and were thus used to investigate the effects of known variables (sex, stress condition, social dominance status).
 To evaluate the influence of social dominance we assessed the association between PC1 and the David’s Score within each experimental group.